Index

 Difference Between Money Market and Capital Market

-money market is a market for short-term, highly liquid securities.
-It caters to immediate cash requirements of the economy and helps mobilise funds across different sectors.
-Money market interest rates serve as a benchmark for other debt securities and are used by RBI and the government to frame monetary policy.
+A money market is a market for short-term, highly liquid securities.
+It caters to the economy's immediate cash requirement and helps mobilize funds across sectors.
+Money market interest rates serve as a benchmark for other debt securities and are used by the RBI and the government to frame monetary policy.

-Major players in the money market include the Reserve Bank of India (RBI), banks, NBFCs, acceptance houses, mutual fund houses and All India Financial Institutions (AIFI).
-Individuals, firms, companies and other institutions may invest in treasury bills and other money market instruments.
+Major players in the money market include the Reserve Bank of India (RBI), banks, NBFCs, acceptance houses, mutual fund houses, and All India Financial Institutions (AAIFIs).
+Individuals, firms, companies, and other institutions may invest in treasury bills and other money-market instruments.

-Capital market is a market for long-term and short term investments that helps businesses raise funds for long-term projects.
-It also helps to mobilise savings to investments and enables faster valuation of financial securities that are listed on the stock exchange.
-Capital markets in India are highly regulated and organised and have the potential to give good returns in the long run.
+The capital market is a market for long-term investments that helps businesses raise funds for long-term projects.
+It also helps mobilize savings for investment and enables faster valuation of listed financial securities.
+Capital markets in India are highly regulated and organized and have the potential to deliver strong returns over the long term.

 Money Market